CodeSolutions2/build_deploy_html_webpack/README.md

 A test repository to deploy GitHub Pages using GitHub Actions.

-- Next, deploy a React webapp using GitHub Actions.
+- *In progress*, deploy a React webapp using GitHub Actions.